Million Dollar Mystery: Reception

 Million Dollar Mystery was a box office flop grossing $989,033 against a $10 million budget.

 The film received negative critical reviews.
 The film holds a 0% rating on Rotten Tomatoes based on 6 reviews.

 Home media

 The film was released on VHS and Laserdisc by HBO Video in 1987 with the contest info at the end of the movie omitted.
-It was later issued by Anchor Bay Entertainment on DVD in 2007 with the theatrical ending intact, and reissued again on DVD and Blu-ray by Kino Lorber in Spring 2021.
+It was later issued by Anchor Bay Entertainment on DVD on January 2, 2007 with the theatrical ending intact, and reissued again on DVD and Blu-ray by Kino Lorber on May 25, 2021.